 The birch is an attractive and familiar part of the landscape, and makes an impressive addition to the average garden.
 It’s the national tree of both Finland and Russia, and also the state tree of New Hampshire, so its appeal spans the northern hemisphere.
 The Druids of ancient Europe attached huge significance to trees and the birch was one of their favorites.

 Before paper became widespread many cultures carefully peeled away the outer layer of birch bark and wrote on that; it also has medicinal properties.
 The wood is hard, tough and attractive, so is widely used for furniture; it’s also ideal for making high-end speaker cabinets.

 Because they’re so widely distributed around the world birches are very diverse; the various species can look very different, and some of them bring real unique charm to any garden.
 Here are some of the most popular varieties.

-Another water-loving tree, this species is particularly resistant to disease.
+Another water-loving tree, the River Birch is particularly resistant to disease.
 It’s also more tolerant of warmer and more humid conditions, so it’s ideal if you live somewhere with a climate like St. Louis.
 Its bark color runs from salmon pink to reddish brown, and peels to give an interestingly textured appearance.